 - Many items were surplus or overstock items from a company.
 That company might even sell their items at a loss to the dollar store, but it's cheaper than paying taxes, paying for warehousing to hold the items, and frees up their warehouse space for items that will make them profit.

 - Many times, the surplus items they buy are surplus because it was last season's color or an old style.

 - Dollar stores will often buy and sell anything that's cheap.
 They will buy entire containers of goods at auction from China, without knowing what's in them, and will sell whatever ends up in that container.
 Surprise!

 - Sometimes their products are name-brand products that don't advertise anymore, such as Bon-Ami Cleanser.

 - Sometimes dollar store products are name-brand products, only smaller.
 Irish Spring soap, for example, is the exact same bar you'd find in the grocery store, only smaller.
 Same with their ziplock bags.
 The box will only cost you $1 (rather than $2 or $3), but you might only have 7 or 10 bags, versus 20.

-- Dollar stores can sell the SAME items as groceries stores for cheaper, because they have class-B or C locations, so they pay much lower rent than class-A locations.
+- Dollar stores can sell the SAME items as grocery stores for cheaper because they have class-B or C locations, so they pay much lower rent than class-A locations.

 - They also have a small, low-wage staff, that's usually only about 10 employees per store.